jdbcode/tutorial-test/index.md

 ```

 2\.
 Define a function that gets called on geometry drawing and editing events
 to generate an NDVI time series chart for the region.
-See the in-code comments
+See code comments
 for an explanation of each step.
-In summary, the function initializes the
+In summary, the function shows the
-chart panel on the first drawing event, clears previously rendered charts, get
+chart panel on the first drawing event, clears previously rendered charts, gets
-the drawn geometry, calculates reduction scale based on the `Map` scale, and
+the drawn geometry, calculates the region reduction scale based on the `Map`
-generates a chart in the chart panel.
+scale, and renders a chart in the chart panel.

 ```js
 function chartNdviTimeSeries() {